 This past Saturday on the AgingOptions Radio Show a listener by the name of Tricia called in to inquire as to whether there might be some good alernatives to the AARP (American Association of Retired Persons)… similar organizations that could offer the same benefits associated with AARP’s vast membership “clout” in procuring savings on things like insurance products and discounts on services and products.

 Turns out that there are!
-Membership groups that build upon the AARP model of “purchasing strength in numbers” include groups such as the Association of Mature American Citizens (AMAC) ,which bills itself as a “Conservative alternative to the AARP” and the American Seniors Organization being two such examples.
+Senior Associations that build upon the AARP model of “purchasing strength in numbers” include groups such as the Association of Mature American Citizens (AMAC) ,which bills itself as a “Conservative alternative to the AARP” and the American Seniors Organization being two such examples.

 Here’s what it really comes down to… in all these membership groups there’s the “Products” side of the coin and the “Politics” side… and its up to the leanings and leading of each individual to come to an informed decision about which channel they want their $$$ to flow into and through.